 The "best" city depends on what you're optimizing for.
 Here's an honest quick-reference:

-If you're a beginner or lower-intermediate learner whose primary goal is getting as good at Mandarin as possible in the time you have, the strongest overall answer is Guilin — not because other cities are bad, but because the combination of immersion depth, affordability, and study conditions tilts the math decisively.
+If you're a beginner or lower-intermediate learner whose primary goal is getting as good at Mandarin as possible in the time you have, Guilin is still the strongest overall answer in this comparison — not because other cities are bad, but because the combination of immersion depth, affordability, and study conditions tilts the math unusually far in its favor.

 A Different Instruction Model